New graduate students continuing from undergraduate studies at WPI

 Please monitor your WPI email.
 This is where we will notify you if you are missing required documentation.

 - If you have any disabilities and are seeking accommodations, fill out an application with the Office of Accessibility Services.

-- Incoming Graduate Students can contact the Residential Services Office to see if there are any on-campus housing spaces available.
+- Incoming Graduate Students can contact the Housing & Residential Experience Center to see if there are any on-campus housing spaces available.
 There are a very limited amount of openings for incoming students.
-If interested in off campus housing please visit the following website prior to arriving in Worcester.
-If you have any questions regarding local Worcester area housing options, please contact the Residential Services Office.
+If interested in off-campus housing please visit the following website prior to arriving in Worcester.
+If you have any questions regarding local Worcester area housing options, please contact the Housing & Residential Experience Center.

 To do during arrival/Orientation period:

 - Check in with your department.
 Make sure you have been assigned an academic advisor in your department.
 BS/MS students also have access to a Student Success Manager once they enter the MS portion of their degree.

-- Sign up for the WPI Student Health and Accident Insurance.
+- Sign up for the WPI Student Health Insurance.
 If you choose an alternative plan, make sure you understand what is covered.

 - If you are a TA, attend TA training.
 The training sessions will take place after orientation, and are hosted by the Morgan Teaching & Learning Center.